-Persons wishing to file a grievance against a member of ACFE may do so by sending a written statement of their complaint to the attention of John Warren, ACFE General Counsel, who is responsible for investigating disciplinary complaints.
+Persons wishing to file a grievance against a member of ACFE may do so by sending a written statement of their complaint to the attention of Jacob Parks, ACFE Associate General Counsel, who is responsible for investigating disciplinary complaints.
 There is no specific form the complaint must take; a letter or email is fine.
-The complainant should include an full explanation of the alleged misconduct along with any documentary evidence he or she may have to support the allegations.
-Mr. Warren’s email address is
+The complainant should include a full explanation of the alleged misconduct along with any documentary evidence he or she may have to support the allegations.
+Mr. Parks's email address is

 The Association of Certified Fraud Examiners